Looking Closely at the Growth Curve for Nine Energy Service Inc. (NINE)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NINE starting from Willis Darryl Keith, who sale 22,217 shares at the price of $2.71 back on May 24.
-After this action, Willis Darryl Keith now owns 16,906 shares of Nine Energy Service Inc., valued at $60,208 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NINE starting from Frazier Warren Lynn, who sale 27,811 shares at the price of $5.14 back on Oct 28.
+After this action, Frazier Warren Lynn now owns 4,118,534 shares of Nine Energy Service Inc., valued at $142,893 using the latest closing price.

-MOORE THEODORE R., the of Nine Energy Service Inc., sale 22,000 shares at $2.81 during a trade that took place back on May 09, which means that MOORE THEODORE R. is holding 187,585 shares at $61,820 based on the most recent closing price.
+Frazier Warren Lynn, the 10% Owner of Nine Energy Service Inc., sale 72,189 shares at $5.53 during a trade that took place back on Oct 27, which means that Frazier Warren Lynn is holding 4,146,345 shares at $399,494 based on the most recent closing price.

 Stock Fundamentals for NINE